edoceo/guacamole-auth-http/README.md

 		"port": 5900
 	}

-For RDP you can use:
-# Note change to host vs hostname parameter
+For RDP you can use (NOTE: host vs hostname parameter changed with last commit):

 	{
 		"protocol": "rdp",